HumanBrainProject/openMINDS/README.md

 ### Prerequisites
 As prerequisites, we expect the schema-templates to be grouped in **schema collections** (e.g., the openMINDS_core or openMINDS_SANDS) and managed as GIT submodules to allow an easy, individual development of the separate parts of the standards.

 Each schema collection has to contain a **version directory** (e.g. "v1.0") followed by an arbitrary directory structure.
-Within a version directory, the schema-templates can either be further grouped for simplifying navitation, or listed directly at the root level.
+Within a version directory, the schema-templates can either be further grouped for simplifying navigation, or listed directly at the root level.

 All schema-templates in the openMINDS collections need to contain the file-ending **.schema.tpl.json**.
 In addition, please note that only templates including a **`"_type"`** property (see below) will be processed.
 Schema-templates not containing this property are interpreted as "abstract", which need to be extended by other (partial) schema-templates (cf. *1.
 Expansion*).